The First 101 Days of a Successful CFO

 Even with all that preparation, we imagine you have a few butterflies fluttering wildly in your stomach.
 Our wish for you is great success.
 Maybe we can even help settle the butterflies and get you off to a great start in your new job.

 We divided the assessment part of this process into 9 components.
-With good time management the assessments should take about 2 weeks of your time.
+With good time management the assessment should take about 2 weeks of your time.
 Don’t let that worry you.
 The components are areas you will become familiar with early on in your new role anyway.
 This formal process not only prevents you from overlooking key areas, it will save you time in the long run.
 These components are foundational to becoming a great CFO.
 Once these components are assessed you will have enough information to develop and execute a plan to get your operations in order.

 The 9 components to be assessed are: